a-magana/Intro-to-Programming---Final-Project/README.md

 ACS Data

 We wanted to explore some of the demographics of people living in each community area.
 We were specifically interested in Median income and educational attainment.
 ACS data had Median income, and for educational attainment, it had information regarding the total number of people over 25 with a Bachelor’s degree and the total number of people over 25 with a high school degree.
 Because we were wanted a percentage of each, we added two additional columns that divided each of these categories by the total population in each community area.
 Our resulting dataset left us with median income, percent of buildings in that neighborhood that are vacant, percent of the population over age 25 with a high school degree, and precent of the population over 25 with a bachelors degree, all indexed by community area.
+An issue we encountered was that the ACS data didn't have a row with the community area numbers.
+Instead, it had the name of the community area.
+We went through the csv file in excel and added a community area number column.

 Merge